Source Confusion

 • Ronald Reagan reportedly recounted to the Congressional Medal of Honor Society a moving story about a pilot who received a posthumous Medal of Honor — but the incident he described was actually a scene from the 1944 film Wing and a Prayer.

-• A rape victim misidentified psychologist Donald Thomson as her attacker because she had seen his face on television shortly before the assault, confusing the source of the facial memory.
+• A rape victim misidentified psychologist Donald Thomson as her attacker because she had been watching him live on television at the time of the assault, confusing the source of the facial memory.

 WHERE IT COMES FROM